ramybaly/News-Media-Reliability/README.md

 python3 classification.py --task [0] --features [1]
 ```

+where
-where [0] refers to the prediction task: fact, bias or bias3way (an aggregation of bias to a 3-point scale)
+* [0] refers to the prediction task: fact, bias or bias3way (an aggregation of bias to a 3-point scale), and
-and [1] refers to the list of features (from the list above) that will be used to train the model. features must separated by "+" signs (example: has_wiki+has_twitter+title)
+* [1] refers to the list of features (from the list above) that will be used to train the model. features must separated by "+" signs (example: has_wiki+has_twitter+title)

 For further details about the dataset, the features and the results, please refer to our EMNLP paper: